Samsung/ONE/docs/howto/how-to-introduce-a-new-operation-into-runtime.md

 }
 ```

-### TensorRegister (in some cases)

-This component registers tensors.
-Most tensors will be automatically registered internally.
-There
-are some exceptions, however, where additional implementations are required.
-It is the case when a
-tensor is treated unusually in its backend.

-The kernel of some operation has weights in `HWIO` as layout(data format) in case of that input's
-layout is `NHWC`.
-And, for `NCHW`, weights is `OIHW`.
-But TFLite model has weigths, `OHWI` for
-`NHWC` and `OIHW` for `NCHW`.
-Therefore, to register the appropriate tensor on the backend, you have
-to implement it additionally.

 ### ConstantInitializer (in some cases)

 This component registers function initializing constant tensors and initialize constant tensor
 layer.
-This is similar to TensorRegister.
 Most tensors will be automatically registered internally.
 And there are some exceptions.

 #### cpu